What’s the Difference Between GDA94 and GDA2020?

 It is commonly used to:

-• Uncover potential risks not evident from traditional financial data
+• Uncover potential risks not evident from traditional financial data.

-• Conduct stress tests and scenario analyses
+• Conduct stress tests and scenario analyses.

-• Identify and manage tail risks
+• Identify and manage tail risks.

-• Discover new investment opportunities
+• Discover new investment opportunities.

-• Reduce information asymmetry
+• Reduce information asymmetry.

-• Optimise portfolio construction
+• Optimise portfolio construction.

-Other industry specific examples include:
+Other specific examples include:

 • Environmental, Social and Governance (ESG)